Arisodee/Event-Booking/README.md

 1. Sign up and log in
 2. Post their event and have other users book them
 3. View events posted by other users and book them
-4. Update and elete their events
+4. Update and delete their events

 ## Technologies Used